It’s always good to have an employee brush up on their skills.

 If a worker is confused about their responsibilities or isn’t sure how to execute a task, they will likely grow dissatisfied in their position.
-And if an employee decides to leave a business, that saddles the company with replacements costs such as recruiting applicants, conducting interviews, training new employees and much more that can quickly add up to a hefty expense.
+And if an employee decides to leave a business, that saddles the company with replacement costs such as recruiting applicants, conducting interviews, training new employees, and much more which can quickly add up to a hefty expense.
 In fact, worker replacement can cost as much as 33 to 200 percent of an employee’s wages, according to the Work Institute.

 To avoid spending a lot of unnecessary capital, business owners should strive to make sure every worker is happy with his or her position.
 One way to do this is through retraining, which can help increase employee satisfaction by renewing their sense of purpose in their role and refreshing them on how to complete each task they’re responsible for.

 The cost of a small business loan from an alternative lender is small compared to continuously having to search for new talent because employees aren’t happy with their work environment.

 Employees become more adaptable

 In some regard, retraining is a natural part of running a business in the 21st century.
 As technology continues to become a more important part of day-to-day business operations, owners are going to have to update workers on the latest technology in the workplace to keep things running as smoothly as possible.
 Employees who don’t know how to run a cash register or use another piece of equipment will not only slow everything down, it will also irritate customers who are looking for fast, friendly and accurate service.